atchavez888/Nina-Chavez/README.md

 I am a second year Arts Management student.
 I particularly enjoy bringing a community together through the performing arts.
 Before coming to graduate school, though, I was an elementary music teacher in South Texas which is actually where I grew up.
 I spent four years as a teacher learning about the relationship between data and the public education system while actually having fun reaffirming how amazingly powerful the arts and culture are in a child's life and their community.
 The combination helped me realize that furthering my education in arts management would further my passion for serving and building communities.

-My current internship is with the Greater Pittsburgh Arts Council.
+My current internship is with the Greater Pittsburgh Arts Council reviewing survey data and building presentations and reports for internal and external use.

 **What I Hope to Learn**